 How can starting with an MVP save your business money?
 What’s the difference between an MVP and a full product development?
 Why do most startups prefer starting with a minimum viable product, and how much do they spend on developing one?
+Anyone involved in startup funding will find these questions interesting.
+Read our guide to find answers to all these questions!

 A Minimum Viable Product (MVP) is a version of a product developed with a minimal feature set and just basic tools.
 MVPs are used to gather customer feedback and other key insights before investing more resources into developing a full-scale product.